4th Grade Beginner Band

 5th – 8th Grade Advanced Band

-The 5th – 8th grade band program is designed to advance the goals from beginning band to performance based band.
+The 5th – 8th-grade band program is designed to advance the goals from beginning band to performance-based band.
 Students learn major and minor scales and arpeggios, major and minor key signatures, musical styles, and basic performance fundamentals.
-Essential Elements Book Two and band performance selections are used in tandem to teach students to further their musical pursuit.
+Essential Elements Book Two and band performance selections are used in tandem to teach students to further their musical pursuits.
 Students perform at the annual Christmas and Spring Concerts.